njd5475/Pup8Bit/README.md

 ## Loading Images

 In the main init.coffee file that gets executed place a line there to load assets

 	loadImage 'resources/puppy.png'

 ## Spawning Entities

-You can use the main `game` object.
+You can use the main `game` object to spawn new entities in an around different `views` on the screen.

+Spawn an entity with

+	game.add

-## Handling Input
+## Event Handling

+Pup has an event dispatching service.
+You can trigger events using

+	myEvent = new GameEvent("CustomEvent")
+	game.addEvent myEvent

+And you can add listeners for events

+	game.addEventHandler "CustomEvent", (game, event) ->
+		print "Handling " + event.getName() + " that's all!"

-## Movement and Mechanics
+## AI, Movement and Mechanics

+I am going to integrate my behavior tree library and hopefully use this opportunity to add a behavior tree builder to that library.

+## Todo

+* Move all custom game code into script
+* Add asset management system

 ## Contributions Welcome